 A typical week

-Almost all teaching takes place in the Science Area and in the first year can be broken down into the following categories:
+In the first year, your typical weekly timetable can be broken down into the following categories:

 - Lectures: around eight hours a week